|Tax Avoidance -

 against HMRC being able to use

-retrospective legislation to defeat
+retrospective legislation to defeat schemes,

-schemes, potential participants should up
+potential participants should think twice

-for avoidance schemes.
+before buying avoidance schemes.

-Also few avenues will be left for
+and there are Also few avenues will be left

-challenging HMRC's rights to assess.
-For
+for challenging HMRC's rights to assess.

 call Bill on 07751720507 or